 Elevated blood sugar levels in the body causes certain changes in the long run.
 Nerves become damaged, vital organs become compromised, and the individual is prone to developing various health complications such as blindness, necrosis, cardiovascular accidents, or cerebrovascular accidents.

 The skin is also one of the many organs in the body that becomes affected when a person is diagnosed with diabetes.
+There are changes in the skin that causes the skin to become extremely itchy to individuals.

 Itchy Palms Diabetes

 Diabetics often experience skin changes during the disease process.
 The skin becomes prone to dryness, itching, and the development of various skin conditions.
-The skin normally produces GLA or gamma-linolenic acid.
-In diabetics, the process is impaired and GLA is not produced in enough quantities that the body’s skin needs.

 - Decreased amount of gamma-linolenic acid results in severely dry skin and severely itchy skin.